chesapeakedh/chesapeakedh.github.io/conference-2021.md

 - Inclusive DH pedagogy
 - DH for social good

-**Please submit proposals online through our [proposal form](https://forms.gle/yo8ACeTgb93pX1gy5) by 11:59pm ET on November 30, 2020**.
+**DEADLINE EXTENDED: Please submit proposals online through our [proposal form](https://forms.gle/yo8ACeTgb93pX1gy5) by 11:59pm ET on December 9, 2020**.

 All proposals will be reviewed by the Steering Committee and the Annual Program Committee.
 Applicants will be notified with a decision by December 31st, 2020.